 Alex hails from Lancaster, Ohio but has lived in California, Chilé, Michigan, and Colorado.
 Alex graduated from the University of Dayton in 2007 with a bachelor's degree in Geology.
-He returned to the university to earn a teaching credential in Earth Science in 2010.
-Alex has been professionally involved with outdoor and experiential education for the last eleven years.
-He has taught classes on backpacking and kayaking, planned student-centered backpacking and climbing trips, instructed students at a residential outdoor educational facility in the Sierra Nevada Mountains, and led National Parks camping trips.
+He returned to the university to earn a secondary education teaching credential in 2010.
+Alex has been professionally involved with outdoor and experiential education for over twelve years.
+He has taught classes on backpacking and kayaking, instructed students at a residential outdoor educational facility in the Sierra Nevada Mountains, and led National Parks camping trips.
 Alex's relationship with The Island School dates back to the Fall of 2014 when he volunteered for the Cape Eleuthera family.
-Today, in addition to his research teaching responsibilities with the Center for Sustainable Development, Alex is a coach for the Fellows Program and an expedition leader for sailing and kayaking trips.
-In his free time, Alex loves instructing free-diving, distance running, and fishing.
+Today, in addition to coordinating the Teaching Fellowship Program, Alex advises research with the Center for Sustainable Development, and is an expedition leader for sailing and kayaking trips.
+In his free time, Alex loves freediving and distance running.